uqlibrary/docker-elasticsearch/README.md

                         used for discovery.
     ES_AWS_REGION       AWS region to be used for discovery.

-    ES_KUBE_SELECTOR    The selector to use in a Kubernetes cluster, e.g. cluster=myCluster,component=elasticsearch
+    ES_KUBE_SELECTOR    The selector to use in a Kubernetes cluster e.g. cluster=myCluster,component=elasticsearch